aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 The following code example demonstrates how to access columns of the bookmarked table.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_bookmarks-BookmarkTableColumns.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_bookmarks-BookmarkTableColumns.py" >}}

 ### Moving to a Bookmark